Render options

 }' \

-With thumbnails option example, Plainly will not only export the video but also thumbnails which you can, for example, use as a poster on social medias.
+With the thumbnails option enabled, Plainly will not only export the video but also thumbnails that you can, for example, use as a poster on social media.

 There are two options on how you can get thumbnails: